Overview of The

 molecular breakdown (larger molecules into smaller molecules) in the presence of heat, within a vacuum.
 This is known as thermal cracking, thermolysis, or depolymerization.

-This plastic oil/syngas we convert from waste will be used not just for generating electrical power for our Venture Park businesses, but surplus electricity would be sold back into the local power grid.
-The Venture Park model will be able to provide any city or region interested in addressing their own growing plastic waste issues, with a viable "Waste Solution" to reduce their carbon footprint.
+The plastic oil/syngas we convert from waste will be used not just for generating electrical power for our Venture Park businesses, but surplus electricity would be sold back into the local power grid.
+The Impact Park model will be able to provide any region interested in addressing their own growing plastic waste issues, with a viable "Waste Solution" to reduce their carbon footprint.

-Each P2P Venture Park facility will feature a fixed five line system, each capable of processing 20 tons per day or 100 tons (200,000 lbs) of plastic waste feed stock daily.
-This waste is converted to syngas and used to power five turbines that generate electricity.
+Each Impact Park P2P facility will feature up to a five (5) 20 ton processing line systems, capable of processing 100 tons (200,000 lbs) of plastic waste feed stock daily.
+This waste is converted to syngas and used to power up to three (3) 10 Megawatt (30 MW) turbines that generate electricity.

 The primary end goal of P2P is to capture and end the life cycle of as much waste plastic packaging on a local or regional level to reduce landfill space in general, but prevent these waste products from ever reaching our oceans.